 The Foundation’s investment objective continues to be securing maximum long-term total return on its investment portfolio in order to maintain a strong grants program, while assuring consistent growth of its assets at a level greater than the rate of inflation.
 We are pleased that the Foundation was able to preserve and enhance the real value of its endowment over the past 27 years; the portfolio delivered a 9.0 percent return per annum, while spending over $810 million in today’s dollars for grants and expenses during this period of time.

 In order to best meet its fiduciary obligation, the Foundation has outsourced its investment management function since the beginning of 2009.
-Goldman Sachs, the Foundation’s current investment advisor, has collaborated closely with the Foundation to redesign its asset allocation guidelines and implement significant portfolio changes by employing both passive and active strategies since August, 2012.
+Goldman Sachs, the Foundation’s current investment advisor, has collaborated closely with the Foundation to redesign its asset allocation guidelines and implement portfolio changes by employing both passive and active strategies since August 2012.
 The current portfolio remains liquid and well-diversified, providing it with the ability to capitalize on investment opportunities as well as to better weather market turbulence in the future.

-The Finance Committee and the Board of Trustees meet regularly with Goldman Sachs to review asset allocation, investment strategy and the performance of the underlying investments.
+The Finance Committee and the Board of Trustees meet regularly with Goldman Sachs to review asset allocation, investment strategy, and the performance of the underlying investments.
 Northern Trust Corporation is the custodian for all the Foundation’s securities.
 A complete listing of investments is available for review at the Foundation offices.